tblasco/AGREDA/README.md

 ## CODE FOLDER

-  * addExchangesInfo.m: function to add transport reaction to a set of metabolites based on the evidence found at HMDB.
+  * **addExchangesInfo.m:** function to add transport reaction to a set of metabolites based on the evidence found at HMDB.
-  * addMetabolites.m: function to add the metabolites from expert knowledge.
+  * **addMetabolites.m:** function to add the metabolites from expert knowledge.
-  * addReactions.m: function to add the reactions from expert knowledge.
+  * **addReactions.m:** function to add the reactions from expert knowledge.
-  * applyFastcoreDiet.m: function to integrate i-Diet metabolites efficiently to generate AGREDA model, based on fastCoreWeighted.
+  * **applyFastcoreDiet.m:** function to integrate i-Diet metabolites efficiently to generate AGREDA model, based on fastCoreWeighted.
-  * balanceSpecies.m: function to balance AGREDA model based on the species paths.
+  * **balanceSpecies.m:** function to balance AGREDA model based on the species paths.
-  * ConcatenateModels.m: function to concatenate AGORA and SEED metabolic networks with all their fields.
+  * **ConcatenateModels.m:** function to concatenate AGORA and SEED metabolic networks with all their fields.
   * **Create_exchange_reaction_agora.m:** function to create exchange reactions (if necessary) for i-Diet metabolites present in AGORA.
   * **Create_exchange_reaction_seed.m:** function to create exchange reactions (if necessary) for i-Diet metabolites present in SEED.
-  * FBA.m: function to apply Flux Balance Analysis.
+  * **FBA.m:** function to apply Flux Balance Analysis.
   * **manageEC_pipeline.m:** function to add taxonomic information to SEED metabolic network through EC number information.
-  * mapToAGREDA.m: function to contextualize species information to the AGREDA model.
+  * **mapToAGREDA.m:** function to contextualize species information to the AGREDA model.
   * **Merge_mets_by_structure.m:** function to merge information of repeated metabolites in SEED.
-  * mergeMets.m: function to merge metabolite information from modelSEED.
+  * **mergeMets.m:** function to merge metabolite information from modelSEED.
-  * mergeSEEDmetabolites.m: function to merge AGORA and SEED models.
+  * **mergeSEEDmetabolites.m:** function to merge AGORA and SEED models.
   * **mergeSpeciesLevel.m:** function to concatenate all AGORA reconstructions.
   * **mergeSupraOrganism.m:** function to merge the species-level model into a mixed-bag model.
-  * removeNotAnnotatedRxns.m: function to remove not annotated rxns of the final model and apply a model reconstruction with fastFVA.
+  * **removeNotAnnotatedRxns.m:** function to remove not annotated rxns of the final model and apply a model reconstruction with fastFVA.
-  * removeProblematicMets.m: function to remove metabolites from modelSEED with limited evidence.
+  * **removeProblematicMets.m:** function to remove metabolites from modelSEED with limited evidence.
-  * removeRxnsAndMets.m: function to remove a set of reactions and their related metabolites (if necessary) from a model, based on a reaction index.
+  * **removeRxnsAndMets.m:** function to remove a set of reactions and their related metabolites (if necessary) from a model, based on a reaction index.

 ################################### OUTPUT FOLDER CONTENT ##################################

 ##### Models:

-Folder containing the different models generated during the different steps of the pipeline.
+Folder containing the models generated during the different steps of the pipeline.